CoSy: Evaluating Textual Explanations of Neurons

 \subsection{What are Good Explanations?}

-In our approach, we assume that testing visual representations of textual explanations on neurons can provide insights into what constitutes good explanations.
-Based on this assumption, we observe consistently high results from CLIP-Dissect and INVERT.
+In our approach, we propose that testing visual representations of textual explanations on neurons can provide insights into what constitutes good explanations.
+Building on this premise, we observe consistently high results from CLIP-Dissect and INVERT.
 The qualitative examples in Figure~\ref{fig:neuron-examples} demonstrate that their explanations share visually similar concepts (neurons $155$ and $459$) or even identical concepts (neuron $221$) while both achieving high AUC and MAD scores.
-It is important to note that although INVERT performs slightly better in several tasks, its applicability is limited to input data labels.
-In contrast, CLIP-Dissect can generate labels from a broader selection of concepts, though its reliance on a black-box model reduces interpretability compared to INVERT.
+It is important to note that although INVERT performs slightly better in several tasks, the explanations are constrained to the input data labels.
+In contrast, CLIP-Dissect can generate descriptions from a broader selection of concepts, though its reliance on a black-box model reduces interpretability compared to INVERT.

 There are instances, such as neuron $260$ in Figure~\ref{fig:neuron-examples}, where all explanations vary significantly.
 In these cases, we find that the explanation activation distributions of FALCON and MILAN often overlap with or even match the control dataset, providing the user with nearly random explanations.
-This observation aligns with our overall findings: both the AUC and MAD scores consistently indicate the low performance of FALCON and MILAN explanations in \method\ evaluation.
-Also, neurons $459$ and $155$ demonstrate the gap between consistently higher and lower-performing explanation methods, with AUC scores of 0.5 and below suggesting that these explanations are essentially random guesses.
+This observation aligns with our overall findings: both the AUC and MAD scores consistently reflect the low performance of FALCON and MILAN explanations in the \method\ evaluation.
+Also, neurons $459$ and $155$ demonstrate the gap between consistently higher and lower-performing explanation methods.